terhnt/BitcoinArmory/README_ArmoryDB.md

 * Visual Studio compiler (Windows) - [Visual Studio page](https://www.visualstudio.com/)

 ## Troubleshooting
-Occasionally, a user may have trouble connecting to the Bitcoin Core node.
+Occasionally, a user may have trouble connecting to the Unobtanium Core node.
 Often, this is because a version of ArmoryDB from a previous run of Armory didn't shut down properly.
 If a user is unable to connect to the Core node, the following steps are recommended.

 * Shut down Armory.
 * Check the operating system's task manager 30-60 seconds later.